mobie/mobie.github.io/tools/select_box.md

 1. The 3-D **center** location in the global (physical) coordinate system
 1. The 3-D **size** of the box in the global (physical) units
-1. An **affine transformation** that encodes the box rotation
+1. An **affine transformation** that encodes the box rotation and location

 Note that the center is just given for convenience, but could also be computed using the box size and the affine transformation, via `center = affine( size[0]/2,  size[1]/2,  size[2]/2 )`.
 To locate any voxel within the box in the global coordinate system, you may affine transform any voxel within the interval `[ 0, 0, 0 ]-[ size[0], size[1], size[2] ]`.

-### References
+### Notes

-- The box is implemented using this code: https://github.com/bigdataviewer/bigdataviewer-core/tree/master/src/main/java/bdv/tools/boundingbox
+- One could also put the box size into the affine transformation.
+The box interval would then always be `[ 0, 0, 0 ]-[ 1, 1, 1 ]`.
+That means the box could be fully specified by just one affine transformation.
+- Have a look at the [source code](https://github.com/mobie/mobie-viewer-fiji/blob/main/src/main/java/org/embl/mobie/command/context/BoxSelectionCommand.java).